xiaozhengtie/math-api/README.md

 extend it to include float/double numbers.

 ## Run the web server locally
+The project is compiled successfully with java 1.8.
 You can run the `main` method of the `WebServer` class, and it should start up the web server on your local machine.

 You can then run the GET request in your browser or cURL or postman, etc:
 * min: